-Rallis India's project focused on improving livelihood of small and marginal farmers by increasing productivity via modern and improved farming techniques such as System of Rice Intensification (SRI).
-As a part of an integrated approach, it also ran an integrated watershed project while focusing on enhancing the lives of women and youth.
+Rallis India's project focused on improving livelihood of small and marginal farmers by increasing productivity via modern and improved techniques of farming such as System of Rice Intensification (SRI).
+As a part of an integrated approach, it also ran an integrated watershed project and also focused on enhancing the lives of women and youth.

-- As a part of the initiative, modern and improved techniques of farming including, various Government schemes were shared by experts in the community - Initially, Rallis introduced SRI technique for paddy cultivation in lands offered by farmers.
-Postimplementation, crop production increased by 25 per cent with labour and seed cost declining by 50 per cent as compared to the normal method. - In FY2016-17, more farmers adopted the SRI techniques for paddy from five different villages.
-Farmers were also encouraged to opt for a second crop of vegetables and pulses - In tribal areas, kitchen gardens were developed in every household.
+- As a part of the initiative, modern and improved techniques of farming including, various government schemes were shared by experts in the community - Initially, Rallis introduced SRI technique for paddy cultivation in lands offered by farmers.
+Postimplementation, crop production increased by 25 per cent and labour and seed cost declined by 50 per cent as compared to the normal method. - In FY2016-17, more farmers adopted the SRI techniques for paddy from five different villages.
+Farmers were also encouraged to opt for a second crop of vegetable and pulses - In tribal areas, kitchen gardens were implemented in every household.
 A total of 190 households benefitted through kitchen garden projects.